Dinan Castle (Château de Dinan)

 Château de Dinan was built by John IV of Montfort, Duke of Brittany, after his return from exile in England (1379).

-The castle, adjoining the city but independent of it, could both provide defence and compel submission in case of revolt: it was a substantial political symbol.
+The castle, adjoining the city but independent of it, could both provide defense and compel submission in case of revolt: it was a substantial political symbol.

 The castle, attached to the city ramparts, was enlarged in 1595–1598 by the Duc de Mercoeur through the annexation of the fortified 13th-century Porte du Guichet and the artillery Tour de Coëtquen (built 1474), both of which were part of the city walls; this ensemble forms the existing castle.